 Rehabilitation may take shape in several ways.
 The strategy can be used to address an emergency, make the home accessible, improve energy efficiency, weatherize, or make the home less susceptible to major storm damage, correct code violations, connect the home to the County water and sewer system, and/or demolish and reconstruct the home.
-This effort is to protect homeownership for low and verylow-income households.
+This effort is to protect homeownership for low and very-low-income households.
 SHIP strategies cover the following programs:

 - Purchase Assistance (may include rehabilitation) - Summary Funding provided to assist very-low- and low-income households with down payment and closing costs to acquire homeownership.
 This assistance may or may not include additional funds for rehabilitation work if needed. - Owner-Occupied Rehabilitation - Summary Funding provided to assist very-low- and low-income households with home repairs.
-This can include roofs, AC/Heating, windows, accessibility issues, and safety concerns. - Demolition / Reconstruction - o Summary Funding provided for the demolition and reconstruction (or replacement) of dilapidated mobile homes for very-low- and low-income households. - Disaster Assistance

-- Summary Funding provided for immediate activities during/after a disaster or emergency.
-Funds will be awarded to qualified applicants directly affected by a disaster that has been declared by an Executive order of the President or Governor. - Emergency Repair - Summary Funding provided for a very specific list of items such as windows, roofing, etc. that cannot wait for a more comprehensive - major rehab.
-The Emergency Repair Program is designed to correct, repair, or replace an essential system and/or critical structural problem for homeowners who are either Special Needs, Essential Services Personnel, or Elderly (62 or over). - Foreclosure Prevention - o Summary Funding provided to homeowners that are in arrears on their first mortgage.
-The arrearage must be at least three months, but no more than six months, and cannot be under an active foreclosure action.
-This is one-time eligibility per applicant.
+This can include roofs, AC/Heating, windows, accessibility issues, and safety concerns. - Demolition / Reconstruction - Summary Funding provided for the demolition and reconstruction (or replacement) of dilapidated mobile homes for very-low- and low-income households. - Disaster Assistance o Summary - Funding provided for a very specific list of items such as windows, roofing, etc. that cannot wait for a more comprehensive - major rehab.
+The Emergency Repair Program is designed to correct, repair, or replace an essential system and/or critical structural problem for homeowners who are either Special Needs, Essential Services Personnel, or Elderly (62 or over).